KCL-286

-C286, (4-(5-(4,7-dimethylbenzofuran-2-yl)-1,2,4-oxadiazol-3-yl) benzoic acid) is a potent, orally bioavailable retinoic acid receptor beta (RARβ) agonist (EC50 = 1.9nM) with good selectivity over the RARα, and RARγ receptors.
+KCL-286 (C286), is a potent, orally bioavailable retinoic acid receptor beta (RARβ) agonist (EC50 = 1.9nM) with good selectivity over the RARα, and RARγ receptors.
 This molecule increases neurite outgrowth in vitro and stimulates sensory axon regrowth in vivo in a rodent model of crush and avulsion injury, and is being evaluated for the treatment of nerve injury.
+It has antiinflammatory and neuroregeneration-promoting effects in humans and is now in clinical trials for the treatment of Alzheimer's disease and spinal cord injury following positive results in animal studies.

 Discovery and design

 Replacing the amide linkage in the novel selective RARα agonist 1 with a series of 5-membered heterocyclic rings, gave heterocyclic compounds that were selective as RARβ agonists.
 The best was the highly potent RARβ agonist oxadiazole 2, that had 12- and 19-fold selectivity as an agonist over RARα and RARγ respectively.
 Lead optimisation produced the highly potent and selective RARβ agonist 4-(5-(4,7-dimethylbenzofuran-2-yl)-1,2,4-oxadiazol-3-yl) benzoic acid C286.